Discover Your Passion for Primary Care with Our Speciality Training

 Our candidates undertake two years in hospital practice and two years in Family Medicine clinics within the same scheme.

-Candidates will be placed in ONE of the FOUR (4) available schemes below:
+Candidates will be placed in ONE of the FIVE (5) available schemes below:

 Note: Candidates may state their preference of schemes in the application form, and is subject to availability.